clrql/name-correction/README.md

   for (let i = 0; i <= m; i++) {
     dp[i] = [];
     for (let j = 0; j <= n; j++) {
-      if (i === 0) {
+      // Base cases: If one of the strings is empty, the distance is the length of the other string. if (i === 0) {
         dp[i][j] = j;
       } else if (j === 0) {
         dp[i][j] = i;
       } else {
-        dp[i][j] = Math.min(
+        // Calculate the minimum distance for the current position based on three possible operations:
+        // 1.
+Replace: If the characters at the current positions are different, add 1 to the previous diagonal value.
+        // 2.
+Insert: Add 1 to the value on the previous row at the same column.
+        // 3.
+Delete: Add 1 to the value on the same row at the previous column. dp[i][j] = Math.min(
           dp[i - 1][j - 1] + (str1[i - 1] === str2[j - 1] ?
 0 : 1),
           dp[i - 1][j] + 1,